mjordan79/streetfighterv/README.md

 and go with a c.mp (meaty) continuing with a combo.\
 **Technique (No Recovery):**\
 If no recover is made, do the same thing: forward dash with seppo and c.mp.
-The opponent has not woken up already, so redo a forward dash and do st.lk, c.mp and continue the combo.
+The opponent has not woken up already, so redo a forward dash and do st.lk (it will whiff), c.mp (will be a meaty) and continue the combo.

 ## Kage.
 ![kage image](https://4.bp.blogspot.com/-JovJG7rwddc/XBfNL5bpFjI/AAAAAAAASuE/deFP9MFXWmExGKbBQGfFtneuDfYyBcMEACLcBGAs/s1600/Street-Fighter-V.png)